 "Transparency is an important part of building a good relationship"

 On average, houses in Sydney and Melbourne are taking longer to lease.
 Given this, it’s important to understand the specific data for your property and suburb, and be prepared to be flexible.
 That doesn’t necessarily mean dropping your price (although you may have to be prepared for that too, with rental prices falling) – it could mean being open to different types of tenants, or giving permission for extra requests, like having a pet at the property.
-Either way, your property manager will be well educated on the current market state, so talk with them to get the best outcome for you.
+Either way, your property manager or real estate agent will be well educated on the current market state, so talk with them to get the best outcome for you.

 Use every weapon in your armoury